animator/learn-python/contrib/ds-algorithms/regression.md

 ### Description
 Logistic Regression is used for binary classification tasks .
 It predicts the chance or probability that a given data point belongs to a specific class out of the ones given

-### Use Case
-Logistic Regression is used for classification tasks like spam detection, cancer detection, and customer churn prediction.
-It is ideal for scenarios where the goal is to classify data into two distinct categories based on input features.

 ### Code Sample
 ```python
 from sklearn.linear_model import LogisticRegression